ostrocon/GVSU-CIS350-Just3Dudes/docs/software_requirements_specification.md

 1. Performance
     1. The game resoultion shall be 1600x900.
-    2. The game shall run at 60FPS.
+    2. The game shall run at between 50 and 60FPS.
     3. The user controls shall be intuitive and easy to learn

 2. Enviornment